search icon

 A registered agent is responsible for accepting all legal and business documents and correspondence on behalf of the business.
 “Statutory agent” is another name for this person or company.

 The registered agent is responsible for receiving documents and forwarding them to the proper person within the business.
-If your business does not have a registered agent or would like to change your registered agent, we can help.
+ZenBusiness can provide registered agent service for businesses that need someone to fill this role.

 Cost is the only disadvantage of hiring a professional process server.
 Many process-serving companies provide training for their employees on how to properly identify the correct person who needs to be served with the least amount of conflict.